n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 variants of certain consonants.
-It indicates that the characters should match tests for consonants, such as when [identifying syllables](#1-identifying-syllables-and-other-sequences), but that, unlike standard consonants, they carries no inherent vowel.
+It indicates that the characters should match tests for consonants, such as when [identifying syllables](#1-identifying-syllables-and-other-sequences), but that, unlike standard consonants, they carry no inherent vowel.
 The lack of an inherent vowel is important during the [initial reordering](#2-initial-reordering) stage.